Uni-MuMER: Unified Multi-Task Fine-Tuning of Vision-Language Model for Handwritten Mathematical Expression Recognition

 \tabref{tab:main} and \tabref{tab:hme100k_sota} in the main paper, we focused on the strict ExpRate and visual CDM metrics.
 Following past lightweight specialized models in HMER, we report $\le 1$ and $\le 2$ tolerating up to one or two token prediction errors within the generated \LaTeX{} sequence.
 Here, we provide additional metrics and comparisons on multiple datasets to fully characterize Uni-MuMER’s strengths.

 \tabref{tab:crohme_expand} is an extended version of \tabref{tab:main}.
 Specifically, \tabref{tab:crohme_expand} reports not only ExpRate but also the lenient metrics allowing up to $\le 1$ and $\le 2$ token errors.
-We compare Uni-MuMER against a broad range of baselines: open-source VLMs, closed-source VLMs, previous SOTA methods on HMER and their data augmentation versions.
+We compare Uni-MuMER against a broad range of baselines: open-source VLMs, closed-source VLMs, previous SOTA methods on HMER, and their data augmentation versions.

+\tabref{tab:app:crohme2023_sota} presents an extended evaluation of our method on the CROHME2023 test set, providing metrics including ExpRate, $\le 1$ and $\le 2$ token errors, as well as CDM-based evaluations.
+We benchmark Uni-MuMER and Uni-MuMER$^\dagger$ against various baselines.
+Our baseline model already demonstrates competitive performance against previous SOTA methods.
+Notably, after incorporating external data, Uni-MuMER$^\dagger$ exhibits a drop in ExpRate due to changes in LaTeX-style outputs but achieves outstanding performance in ExpRate@CDM.

 \tabref{tb:app:mne_cdm} and \tabref{tb:mne_sota} shows the results on the MNE dataset.
 This shows that the vanilla model is already competitive with the prior SOTA on these challenging sets.
-By introducing three data-driven tasks and external data, the Uni-MuMER and Uni-MuMER$^\dagger$ significantly outperform the previous best methods.
+By introducing three data-driven tasks and external data, the Uni-MuMER and Uni-MuMER$^\dagger$ outperform the prior best methods.

+\tabref{tab:multimodality_mathwriting} shows a comparison of MathWriting using CER.
+Mathwriting is a dataset of handwritten expressions paired with online handwriting traces and offline rendered images.
+With its introduction, Google released two foundation models, PaLI~\cite{fadeevag2024GooglePaLIM} and PaLM-E~\cite{driess2023PaLMEEmbodiedMultimodal}, which are capable of reading both images and sequences of pen strokes as input~\cite{fadeevag2024GooglePaLIM}.
+While online handwriting traces typically aid models in mitigating ambiguity among visually similar characters, resulting in enhanced performance, our proposed Uni-MuMER model demonstrates superior results despite relying exclusively on offline image data for both training and evaluation.

 \tabref{tab:app:hme100k_sota} is an extended version of \tabref{tab:hme100k_sota}, presenting the performance of various models on the HME100K test set.
 We report Exprate, $\le 1$, $\le 2$, and the CDM-based metrics for this dataset.